Learning how to strengthen your marriage is such an important aim.

 Try to do one selfless thing for your partner

 Our culture is really me-centric.
 There’s definitely nothing wrong with self-care and self-love (in fact these are essentials), but in a marriage or a relationship, putting the other person first is a necessary act.

+Looking for how to improve your marriage?
 Sometimes we need to set aside our own desires and do something that is truly selfless.

 Putting another person’s needs first can genuinely be difficult.
 Sometimes it is inconvenient, or it doesn’t feel good, or you have something else you’d rather be doing.

 Here’s a great example: Say your husband has to get up super early to catch a flight or go to work.
 At 4 am, when he gets up, you get up, too, and you pad out to the kitchen and put together a lunch for him.

 Sure, your self-sufficient husband could totally do this on his own, and you would much rather be asleep at such an ungodly hour, but isn’t it a lovely sacrifice?

 This kind of small, selfless act says “I love you enough to do this somewhat annoying thing.”
 And though it’s a challenge for you, this act speaks volumes to your husband.